 John Mahoney received his bachelor of science degree from Mercyhurst College and his master’s degree in physical therapy from the University of Miami.
 He is a certified strength and conditioning specialist and a certified instructor of the Pilates Method of Body Conditioning.
 Mr. Mahoney, an officer in the navy reserve, has worked extensively with military personnel; professional, intercollegiate, and interscholastic athletes; and HARID’s dancers.
-He specializes in body conditioning and physical therapy.
+He specializes in body conditioning and Pilates instruction.

 Rosa Mercedes, originally from Barcelona, Spain, has received critical acclaim touring the United States, Europe, South America and Canada as a soloist and principal dancer with many of the world’s leading Spanish dance companies based in both Spain and the United States.
 She is in much demand for her innovative choreography, which has been featured by symphony orchestras, dance festivals and dance companies such as Ballet Español Rosita Segovia, Maximum Dance Company and Maria Benitez Teatro Flamenco, symphony orchestras and dance festivals throughout the United States.